Saifulrizal Abdul Latif: Military career

 Saifulrizal has held numerous staff and command positions throughout his time in the military.
 Prior to being chosen for the Special Forces (SF) in 1998, he worked as a platoon leader with the Third Battalion RBLF upon his return to Brunei.
 He served as a Troop Leader in the Diving Troop Special Combat Squadron (SCS) from 1998 to 2002 after passing SF Selection.
 Thereafter, from 2002 to 2004, he served as the SCS Training Officer.
 In 2005, he was named the SCS Second-in-Command.
-In 2006, he was sent to the RBLF and given the position of Commanding Officer of the Third Battalion RBLF.
-Upon his return to the SF, he was named Operations Officer from 2009 to 2013, and from 2013 to 2016 he served as Commanding Officer of the Special Forces Regiment.
+In 2006, he was sent to the RBLF and given the position of Commanding officer of the Third Battalion RBLF.
+Upon his return to the SF, he was named Operations Officer from 2009 to 2013, and from 2013 to 2016 he served as commanding officer of the Special Forces Regiment.

-Saifulrizal began working as the Sultan Hassanal Bolkiah's Aide-de-Camp in 2016 and held the position through 2019.
-His most recent positions were as the Deputy Joint Force Commander from January 2022 to June 2022 and as the Chief of Staff of the Joint Force Headquarters, RBAF from 2020 to 2022.
+Saifulrizal began working as the Sultan Hassanal Bolkiah's Aide-de-camp in 2016 and held the position through 2019.
+His most recent positions were as the Deputy Joint Force Commander from January 2022 to June 2022 and as the Chief of staff of the Joint Force Headquarters, RBAF from 2020 to 2022.
 From 10 June 2022, he has been the 13th Commander of the Royal Brunei Land Force.
 Two days later, Counsellor Derek Chollet visited Brunei from 12 to 13 June.
 During his brief visit, the Counsellor met with Saifulrizal, accompanied by Caryn McClelland.

-He was promoted to the rank of Brigadier General with effect from 17 June 2022, according to Sultan Hassanal Bolkiah's approval.
+He was promoted to the rank of Brigadier general with effect from 17 June 2022, according to Sultan Hassanal Bolkiah's approval.
 At the Bolkiah Garrison Officer's Mess, the Commander of the Royal Brunei Armed Forces, Haszaimi Bol Hassan, concluded the promotion ceremony for Colonel Saifulrizal.
-The launching ceremony of Exercise Maju Bersama at Kranji Camp was co-officiated by Chief of Army Major General David Neo and Saifulrizal bin Abdul Latif, which would last from 21 to 30 November 2022.
+The launching ceremony of Exercise Maju Bersama at Kranji Camp was co-officiated by Chief of Army Major general David Neo and Saifulrizal bin Abdul Latif, which would last from 21 to 30 November 2022.

+The official handover and takeover ceremony between Brigadier General Saifulrizal and Brigadier General Mohammad Shanonnizam, took place on 9 June 2023 at the Parade Square, Berakas Garrison.
+The outgoing commander stressed in his farewell address, the roles and responsibilities of every member of the organization are essential to the function of national defense.
+He also emphasized the need for all RBLF individuals with this obligation to uphold discipline, excitement, sustainable leadership, strong readiness, and spiritual power in order to lead the RBLF to success in defending the monarchy, religion, and country's sovereignty.